Gift

 WOLFGANG AMADEUS MOZART

 Those who come to Salzburg do so because of him.
 He was a musical genius, bon vivant and star with everything that goes with it.
-Wolfgang Amadeus Mozart shaped this city like no other.
+Wolfgang Amadeus Mozart shaped this city like no other and continues to do so today.
 Join us on a search for clues.

 We will take you on a walk through Salzburg and show you all the places and sites associated with Mozart.
 So that you don’t miss any of the sights on your next visit to Salzburg.